openhab/openhab-docker/README.md

 * ``debian`` for debian jessie
 * ``alpine`` for alpine 3.6

+The alpine images are substantially smaller than the debian images but may be less compatible because OpenJDK is used (see [Prerequisites](https://docs.openhab.org/installation/#prerequisites) for known disadvantages).

 If you are unsure about what your needs are, you probably want to use ``openhab/openhab:2.2.0-amd64-debian``.